-- referral under the EPBC Act submitted to Commonwealth Department of the Environment and Heritage (Commonwealth DEH) - decision that the proposal is a controlled action under the EPBC Act - decision on the assessment approach (level of assessment) - project proposal submitted to South Australian Minister for Mineral Resources Development - Draft Guidelines / Issues Paper placed on public exhibition (4 weeks), written submissions invited and compiled by State Government - Commonwealth and State Government prepare final Guidelines giving consideration to written submissions - Guidelines finalised and delivered to the proponent - the proponent prepares the Draft EIS document - public exhibition of Draft EIS (8 weeks), written submissions invited, compiled by State Government and then provided to the proponent - public meetings may be held at Roxby Downs, the Upper Spencer Gulf and Adelaide during the exhibition period to assist people in the preparation of their submissions - the proponent prepares and lodges Supplementary EIS / Response Document to respond to public and Government submissions - Government assessment of Supplementary EIS / Response Document and preparation of assessment reports for Commonwealth and State Ministers - Government decision on the proposal.
+- ∉ referral under the EPBC Act submitted to Australian Department of the Environment and Heritage (Australian DEH) - ∉ decision that the proposal is a controlled action under the EPBC Act - ∉ decision on the assessment approach (level of assessment) - ∉ project proposal submitted to South Australian Minister for Mineral Resources Development - ∉ Australian and State Government prepare final Guidelines giving consideration to written submissions - ∉ Guidelines finalised, provided to the proponent and made available to the public by way of advertisement - ∉ the proponent prepares the Draft EIS document

-The EPBC Act refers to the preparation of Draft Guidelines, whereas the Development Act 2003 refers to the preparation of an Issues Paper.
+- the proponent prepares and lodges Supplementary EIS / Response Document to respond to public and Government submissions - ∉ Government assessment of Supplementary EIS / Response Document and preparation of assessment reports for Australian and State Ministers - ∉ Government decision on the proposal.

 This document has been prepared to service both legislative requirements and to provide consistency for the assessment process.
 The Draft EIS required under the EPBC Act is the same document as the EIS required under the Development Act 1993.
 In this document reference to Draft EIS should be taken to also mean an EIS under the State process.
 Similarly, reference to a Supplementary EIS as required under the EPBC Act should be taken to also mean a Response Document under the State process as both documents serve the same purpose.
 It should be noted that the Final EIS under the EPBC Act comprises the Draft EIS and Supplementary EIS documents.

-2.3 Purpose of Draft Guidelines / Issues Paper
+2.3 Purpose of Guidelines